Sam-Freitas/LightSaver/readme.md

 ## Step 3: Organize Your Data Files

 > [!WARNING]
 > **Never work directly on your original images.** Always copy your data to a new folder first and run LightSaver on the copy.
-The script CAN modify image files (naming schemas), and it is good practice to keep your raw data untouched and separate.
+The script can modify files (e.g. naming schemas), so it is essential to keep your raw data untouched and separate.

 ![File Setup](img2.jpg)